 Course Evaluation Design Discussion Questions

-A student course evaluation form, if well-conceived and designed, can reinforce educational goals, shape student expectations, and assist faculty to improve their courses and their teaching in many ways.
-The assessment research team at Insight Assessment offers this set of guiding questions to faculty and academic leaders seeking an effective and integrated approach to student course evaluations.
+A participant course evaluation form, if well-conceived and designed, can reinforce educational goals, shape expectations, and assist faculty to improve their courses and their teaching in many ways.
+The assessment research team at Insight Assessment offers this set of guiding questions to faculty and academic leaders seeking an effective and integrated approach to course evaluations.

 Critical Thinking Requirement Evaluation Guidelines